 How is builder margin 100% pure profit on Gravity?

-Gravity pays the LLM bill, the infra bill, and the platform overhead out of its 80% share.
-The builder keeps 20% of gross revenue per run with zero infrastructure to amortise.
+Gravity pays the LLM bill, the infra bill, and the platform overhead out of its own share.
+The builder keeps a fixed share of gross revenue per run with zero infrastructure to amortise.
 Every paid run lifts builder margin without a fixed cost drag.

 When does an AI agent become worth building?

-Back of the envelope: build hours times your hourly rate must be less than expected lifetime runs times price per run times 20%.
-A 10-hour build at $50 per hour needs about 2,500 runs at $1 to break even.
+Back of the envelope: build hours times your hourly rate must be less than expected lifetime runs times your builder take per run.
+A 10-hour build at $50 per hour needs the take from a few thousand runs to cover the $500 of build time.
 Most useful agents clear this in months.
 For bootstrappers, see the bootstrapped agent economics post.

 What destroys builder unit economics fastest?